 Rushworth immediately began a mental health program.
-Both he and Burk took methadone to control their addictions.
+Both took methadone to control their addictions.
 They moved into an apartment in Pennsauken.
 Adorned with their old stuff, new purchases and donations from family — framed prints of Ansel Adams photos, religious posters, a collection of DVDs and video games, a flat-screen TV — it looked like a home.

 Still, Burk used heroin several times during her pregnancy.

 On Nov.
 5, the baby with bright blue eyes was born.
 They named her Hope.

 A few days later, Burk was on her way back from church and got a call: Youth and Family Service caseworkers had learned that Kristin had a baby.
 The authorities were looking for mother and child.